 In the Studio with Carys Bexington

 Author Carys Bexington was born and raised near the Jurassic Coast in west Dorset and spent her childhood climbing every single tree in the fields around her family’s old and draughty farm house, filling jotter after jotter with illustrated stories of her adventures.
-Her debut picture book, The Night Before Christmas in Wonderland (Macmillan Children’s Books) was a Christmas hit last year, culminating in being picked as one of the Sunday Times Best Books of the Year 2020.
+Her debut picture book, The Night Before Christmas in Wonderland (Macmillan Children’s Books) was a Christmas hit, culminating in being picked as one of the Sunday Times Best Books of the Year 2020.

 Hello, I’m Carys!